blockspacer/flextool/README.md

   --build missing
 ```

-See for up-to-date instructions [https://github.com/blockspacer/llvm_tools](https://github.com/blockspacer/llvm_tools)
+Up-to-date instructions are found here: [https://github.com/blockspacer/llvm_tools](https://github.com/blockspacer/llvm_tools)

 ## Easy install with common plugins

-If you want to install flextool and it's plugins in single command, than change options provided to `tools/buildConanThirdparty.cmake`
+If you want to install flextool and its plugins in single command, change the options provided to `tools/buildConanThirdparty.cmake`.

-NOTE: `tools/buildConanThirdparty.cmake` will perform FULL RE-BUILD, it may take couple of hours.
+NOTE: `tools/buildConanThirdparty.cmake` will perform a FULL RE-BUILD; it may take couple of hours.

 Command below uses `--profile clang`.
-Before creation of conan profile file see https://docs.conan.io/en/latest/using_packages/using_profiles.html
+Before creation of conan profile file, see: https://docs.conan.io/en/latest/using_packages/using_profiles.html.

 We use `buildConanThirdparty.cmake` script to download and install conan packages.